Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

-The latest ABS Retail Trade figures show that Australian retail turnover rose 0.2 per cent in February 2014, seasonally adjusted, following a rise of 1.2 per cent in January 2014.
+The latest ABS Retail Trade figures show that Australian retail turnover fell 0.5 per cent in May 2014, seasonally adjusted, following a fall of 0.1 per cent in April 2014.

 More detailed industry analysis and further information on the statistical methodology is available in Retail Trade, Australia (cat no. 8501.0).